A Comprehensive Guide to New York Defamation Law

-Determining what is true and what is false per se is considered an absolute defense that will end a defamation case once proven, but the cause of action generally involves false statements, and the plaintiff must show that harm was done to them as a result of the false statements.
+Determining what is true and what is false per se is considered an absolute defense that will end a defamation case once proven.
+Still, the cause of action generally involves false statements, and the plaintiff must show that harm was done to them due to the false statement.

 Internet Defamation of Character Law New York

 Unfortunately, due to the advent of the Internet, it is now easier than ever to commit defamation against another person.
 This is largely due to social media websites such as Facebook and Twitter allowing instant publication that can be seen by millions of other users.

 It does not matter if the post is a disparaging status update about another person, a not-so-nice blog post, or a defamatory statement made in a YouTube video — they have all been treated the same way as any other statement published under New York law.
-This means you can be sued for statements published online even if you have deleted them per se.
+This means you can be sued for statements posted online even if you have deleted them per se.

 Whether you are the plaintiff public or private figure, or the defendant in a judicial proceeding, we will take swift action on your behalf regarding the defamation claim and apply our extensive knowledge and experience to achieve the outcome you desire.